Four Star Television: David Charnay's acquisition

 From 1967 to 1989, David Charnay was the leader of a buyout group that owned a controlling interest in Four Star Television and subsequently renamed the company Four Star International.
 For more than two decades, he served as president, chief executive officer and chairman of the board of Four Star.
 He directed the company, employing his only son, John Charnay as Director of Public Relations, as well as employing many of Hollywood's leading producers, stars, and executives of the late 20th and early 21st century, including Deke Heyward, Morey Amsterdam, Dick Colbert, Tony Thomopoulos, and collaborating with Aaron Spelling and George Spota for continued film and television projects, as well as many Hollywood stars and starlets before many producers advanced to create their own companies.
+In 1970, the company partnered with Jack Barry Productions to produce game shows, which was split in early 1972.
+Among the partnered programs were the pilot The Honeymoon Game and two television shows The Reel Game and Juvenile Jury.

 Four Star amassed a sizable inventory of programs for syndication, including The Rifleman, Wanted: Dead or Alive, The Rogues, Zane Grey Theatre and The Big Valley.
 While it did get a hit of sorts in producing a show called Thrill Seekers (a sort of proto-reality TV program, and the first reality show in the United States), the studio's primary niche was in its successful syndication to global film and television audiences.
 In 1983, Four Star acquired competing television syndicator Gold Key Entertainment.
 In 1985, Four Star renewed its ties with Charnay himself.
 During his tenure, they made a pact with Color Systems Technology to do a colorized version of Wanted Dead or Alive, which led to a lawsuit from Compact Video and Four Star against CST.